 Finally, you should always be ready to seek professional legal guidance.
 Your immigration attorney can review the specific Request for Evidence letter you received from USCIS, answer your questions, explain your options to you, and help you devise a strategy to respond to the RFE that will put you in the position to achieve the best results.

-At the Law Office of Joshua L. Goldstein, PC, we are committed to protecting exceptional legal services to immigrants and their families.
+At the Goldstein Immigration Lawyers, we are committed to protecting exceptional legal services to immigrants and their families.
 If you received a Request for Evidence, our legal team is here to help.
 To arrange a confidential case evaluation with an experienced immigration attorney, please reach out to us at our Los Angeles law office today.
 Call (213) 262-2000.